OndrejNepozitek/Edgar-Unity/docs/examples/example-2.md

 ### Vertical corridors

 As I said before, there is a problem with corridors when working with this tileset.
-To be more precise, there is a problem with vertical corridors because of the additional roow of tiles above wall tiles.
+To be more precise, there is a problem with vertical corridors because of the additional row of tiles above wall tiles.
 If we were to design our vertical corridors as in Example 1, we would end up with something like this:

 <Gallery cols={2} fixedHeight>
     <GalleryImage src="img/original/example2_wrong_corridor.png" caption="Incorrent vertical corridor" />